Kulaura Upazila: History

-In 1756, the Nawab of Longla Moulvi Muhammad Rabi Khan Danishmand established the famous Rabir Bazar (Rabi's Market).
-Begum Talib-un-Nisa Khatun of Chhoto Saheb Bari (Prithimpasha village) established the Rabir Bazar Jame Masjid.

 The East India Company first heavily influenced their trading of tea in Kulaura.
 It became an important location for tea cultivation in Bengal and major export.
 Local entrepreneurs also started founding their estates such as Nawab Ali Amjad Khan who established the Rungicherra (also Rungichara) Tea Estate.

-In the anti-British Sepoy Mutiny of 1857, 300 sepoys who revolted against the British, looted the Chittagong Treasury and took shelter with Nawab Gaus Ali Khan of Prithimpassa.
+In the anti-British Sepoy Mutiny of 1857, 300 sepoys who revolted against the British, looted the Chittagong Treasury and took shelter with Nawab Gous Ali Khan of Prithimpassa.
 The treasury remained under rebel control for several days.
 Abdul Ghafur, grandfather of Ali Haydar ibn Ali Gawhar, of Kanihati was present during the mutiny.

 In 1921, the non-cooperation movement also spread to Kulaura after being established by Purnendu Kishore Sengupta in Vidia Ashram, Rangirkul.
 In 1939, there was an anti-British protest held in Nabin Chandra School.
 Many students were attacked and expelled by the British forces based in Kalapani Haor.

 In 1950, the Shah of Iran, Mohammad Reza Pahlavi, visited Prithimpassa and stayed for four days at the palace and went wildlife hunting in the Estate forests alongside Khwaja Nazimuddin and Ayub Khan.

-During the Bangladesh Liberation War, Kulaura was the centre of the Battle of Gazipur in Gazipur Tea Garden.
+During the Bangladesh War of Independence, Kulaura was the centre of the Battle of Gazipur in Gazipur Tea Garden.
 The battle raged from the 4th to the 5th of December 1971 and was a prelude to the Battle of Sylhet.
-The Pakistani army camped in Kulaura Hospital and Nabin Chandra School and killed over 100 Bengali freedom fighters and civilians.
+The Pakistan army camped in Kulaura Hospital and Nabin Chandra School and killed over 100 Bengali militants and civilians.
 Chiral Muchir Bari, bank of Padma Dighi of Ali Amjad High School were experienced mass killings.
 A graveyard in Chatolgaon hosts many martyrs.